apache/cordova-docs/README.md

 they would like.
 If you know another language please support Cordova and contribute.
 <a href="http://crowdin.net/project/cordova">http://crowdin.net/project/cordova</a>.

-For Cordova language administrators, to add the translations back into git, follow these steps:
+ordova language administrators, don't forget these steps:

-__1. Create the language directory__

-    # Spanish
-    mkdir docs/es

-__2. Add a version__

-Start with the latest stable release.
-You can always add other versions later.

-    mkdir docs/es/1.0.0

-__3. Begin Translating__

-Currently, English is the most up-to-date and so it is easiest to copy each English file into the new language directory.

-__4. config.json__
+__1. config.json__

-For each version, there is a `config.json` that defines the name of the language and how to merge the files.
+For each language and version, there is a `config.json` that defines the name of the language and how to merge the files.

-__5. Customizing HTML template__
+__2. Customizing HTML template__

 Each language can override the default template in `template/docs/LANGUAGE`.